top of page

 You don’t realize how much drinking is social…until you stop.

-It’s the moment when someone asks:
+That moment when someone asks:

 “Wait… you’re not drinking?”